 Finished copies will ship in June 2017.

-On Sunday, June 25th, Clare Wasserman Hicks hosts a book signing and musical tribute to Dan at the 142 Throckmorton Theatre in Mill Valley, California, featuring live performances by various members of Dan’s band and other special guests.
-Full details and ticket availability will be announced soon at www.throckmortontheatre.org
+On Saturday, June 24th, at 1:30pm, Clare Wasserman Hicks hosts a book signing and musical tribute to Dan at the Sweet Water Music Hall in Mill Valley, California, featuring live performances by various members of Dan’s band and other special guests.
+For more information, visit www.sweetwatermusichall.com

 I Scare Myself is also available as a trade paperback from all good booksellers.
 Dan’s latest musical release is Greatest Licks: I Feel Like Singin’, out now on CD, vinyl, and digital from www.Surfdog.com